C’mon Toronto: why you should visit Canada’s largest city

 Around 25% of Hollywood films are actually filmed in Toronto.
 Famous Toronto film and tv actors include Mike Myers, Eugene Levy, Jim Carrey, John Candy, Eric McCormack, Catherine O’Hara, and Howie Mandel.

 Toronto’s CN Tower is 553.3 m-high (1,815.3 ft) concrete communications and observation tower in downtown, a national icon, engineering wonder.
-Rocket to the top in a 58 second ride aboard glass fronted lifts, views from four observation areas include LookOut, the world famous Glass Floor and Outdoor SkyTerrace and SkyPod, or experience the thrilling EdgeWalk, the world’s highest outdoor walk, and revolving views at 360 Restaurant.
+Rocket to the top in a 58-second ride aboard glass-fronted lifts, views from four observation areas include LookOut, the world-famous Glass Floor and Outdoor SkyTerrace and SkyPod, or experience the thrilling EdgeWalk, the world’s highest outdoor walk, and revolving views at 360 Restaurant.

 The construction of the tower was completed in 1976 becoming the world’s tallest free-standing structure and world’s tallest tower at the time.
 It held both records for 34 years until the completion of Burj Khalifa and Canton Tower in 2010.
-It is now third tallest tower in the world.
+It is now the third tallest tower in the world.

-I could go on about what I love about Toronto, and although I haven’t lived there for many years, in the end it is still home.
+I could go on about what I love about Toronto, and although I haven’t lived there for many years, in the end, it is still home.